neilotoole/gohdoc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/neilotoole/gohdoc)](https://goreportcard.com/report/github.com/neilotoole/gohdoc)

+## Why?

+To verify that your package's godoc is formatted correctly in the browser.
+Or because you prefer to view godoc in the browser.

 ## Overview

 In your package dir, execute `gohdoc .` (or just `gohdoc`).
 This will open the current package's